Harshakukreja58/Basic_Calculator/README.md

-# Basic_Calculator
+# Basic_Calculator📟
-A Simple Calculator used to perform all arithmetic operations
+A Simple Calculator used to perform all arithmetic operations "➕","➖","✖️","➗"